andrew-asher/Data-Analysis-Projects/Weather Analysis/README.md

 **Objectives:**

-Identify all unique 'Wind Speed' values in the data.
+1.Identify all unique 'Wind Speed' values in the data.

-Count the number of occurrences when the 'Weather is exactly Clear'.
+2.Count the number of occurrences when the 'Weather is exactly Clear'.

-Determine the number of times when the 'Wind Speed was exactly 4 km/h'.
+3.Determine the number of times when the 'Wind Speed was exactly 4 km/h'.

-Detect and list all Null Values in the data.
+4.Detect and list all Null Values in the data.

-Rename the column 'Weather' to 'Weather Condition'.
+5.Rename the column 'Weather' to 'Weather Condition'.

-Calculate the mean 'Visibility'.
+6.Calculate the mean 'Visibility'.

-Compute the Standard Deviation of 'Pressure' in the dataset.
+7.Compute the Standard Deviation of 'Pressure' in the dataset.

-Find the Variance of 'Relative Humidity'.
+8.Find the Variance of 'Relative Humidity'.

-List all instances when 'Snow' was recorded.
+9.List all instances when 'Snow' was recorded.

-Identify instances where 'Wind Speed is above 24' and 'Visibility is 25'.
+10.Identify instances where 'Wind Speed is above 24' and 'Visibility is 25'.

-Calculate the Mean value of each column for each 'Weather Condition'.
+11.Calculate the Mean value of each column for each 'Weather Condition'.

-Determine the Minimum & Maximum value of each column for each 'Weather Condition'.
+12.Determine the Minimum & Maximum value of each column for each 'Weather Condition'.

-Display all records where the Weather Condition is 'Fog'.
+13.Display all records where the Weather Condition is 'Fog'.

-Find all instances when the 'Weather is Clear' or 'Visibility is above 40'.
+14.Find all instances when the 'Weather is Clear' or 'Visibility is above 40'.

-Identify instances when:
+15.Identify instances when:
 'Weather is Clear' and 'Relative Humidity is greater than 50', or 'Visibility is above 40'.